-In the United States, QAnon is in crisis.
+In the United States, QAnon is struggling.
 The conspiracy is thriving overseas.

 Its most direct forerunner was “Pizzagate,” the groundless 2016 conspiracy that claimed that Hillary Clinton and other Democrats were trafficking children at a D.C. pizza shop.

 In 2017, a user on the 4chan messaging board claimed that Clinton was about to be arrested.
-The arrest never happened, but the user, “Q,” went on to post thousands of times, claiming to be a Trump insider with high-level security clearance and an inside scoop on satanic crimes. (“Q” was last heard from on Election Day, Nov.
-3.)
+The arrest never happened, but the user, “Q,” went on to post thousands of times, claiming to be a Trump insider with high-level security clearance and an inside scoop on satanic crimes. (“Q” posted on election day, disappeared for more than a week, then posted again on Nov.
+12, saying, “Nothing can stop what is coming.”)

 In the United States, QAnon has become a political force.
 The conspiracy has reportedly inspired actual crimes, and the FBI considers it a domestic terrorism threat.
 Trump has retweeted QAnon content and repeatedly refused to denounce the movement.
 Two women who support the movement just won seats in Congress.